 |Seminars & Advanced Courses|

-1. Follow at least 12 seminars/research presentations from international speakers throughout your PhD
+1. Follow at least 12 seminars/research presentations from external speakers throughout your PhD

 2. Follow 1 info session about 'Computational science/supercomputer' or an equivalent (+)